 Audit Trail with clear documentation of our independent validation process which can be used as support for external audit and future reviews

 Frans is an actuary and Financial Risk Manager with international experience in the pensions and insurance sectors.
-He has been specialising in climate change risk management, actuarial valuations (AXIS), financial reporting (IFRS17, IAS19), regulatory reporting (Solvency II, ICS, IORP II), market risk management (ALM, SAA) and investment consulting.
+He has been specialising in actuarial valuations (AXIS), financial and regulatory reporting (IAS19, US GAAP, IFRS2, IFRS17), regulatory reporting (IORP II, Solvency II, ICS, BMA), market risk management (ALM, SAA), climate change risk management and investment consulting.

-Divyank is a Senior consultant in the Finalyse risk advisory insurance practice with more than 8 years of experience and a part qualified Actuary.
+Divyank is a Senior Consultant with more than 8 years of experience and a part qualified Actuary.
 He has acquired expertise in Solvency II, IFRS17 and MCEV reporting and has worked for life and non-life business.
-He has gained experience in Prophet modelling, DCS, statutory valuation and IFRS17 implementation and his coding skills include Insurance risk suite (formerly Prophet), SAS and DCS, R, VBA.
+He has extensive experience in Prophet modelling, DCS, statutory valuation and IFRS17 implementation and his coding skills include Prophet and DCS modelling, SAS, VBA, R.